tommadness/KH2Randomizer/docs/seed-generator/index.md

 **Choose Custom Music Folder** - Displays a folder chooser allowing you to configure the location of custom music that you would like to include in music randomization.
 See [Randomized Music](../music/index.md) for more information.

+**Choose Custom Visuals Folder** - Displays a folder chooser allowing you to configure the location of custom visuals that you would like to include in some cosmetic randomization settings.

 **Remember Window Size/Position** - If checked, the seed generator application attempts to open at the same size and position it was the last time it was closed.